ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    HPC-Stack: https://hpc-stack.readthedocs.io/en/release-srw-public-v2/ ???

 The UFS community is encouraged to contribute to the development effort of all related utilities, model code, and infrastructure.
 Users can post issues in the related GitHub repositories to report bugs or to announce upcoming contributions to the code base.
-For code to be accepted in the authoritative repositories, users must follow the code management rules of each UFS component repository, which are outlined in the respective User's Guides listed in :numref:`Table %s <list_of_documentation>`.
-Contributions to the `ufs-srweather-app <https://github.com/ufs-community/ufs-srweather-app>`__ repository should follow the guidelines contained in the :ref:`SRW App Contributor's Guide <ContributorsGuide>`.
+For code to be accepted into the authoritative repositories, users must follow the code management rules of each UFS component repository.
+These rules are usually outlined in the User's Guide (see :numref:`Table %s <list_of_documentation>`) or wiki for each respective repository (see :numref:`Table %s <top_level_repos>`).
+Contributions to the `ufs-srweather-app <https://github.com/ufs-community/ufs-srweather-app>`__ repository should follow the guidelines contained in the `SRW App Contributor's Guide <https://github.com/ufs-community/ufs-srweather-app/wiki/Contributor's-Guide>`__.

 Future Direction
 =================